 Guarding #2 – Unite My Heart to Fear Your Name

 Teach me Your Way, O Yahuwah [the LORD]; I will walk in Your truth: unite my heart to fear Your name.
 (Psalms 86:11)

 This verse is one of King David’s prayers, who was a man after God’s own heart (Acts 13:22).
 David prayed for a teachable heart that would be focused and set entirely on Yahuwah, His ways, and His truth.

 Every one of us is prone to a divided heart – a heart that wanders after a thousand different things.
 We are easily distracted and enticed by the ways of the world and our own selfish tendencies.
-A divided heart weakens our resolve to learn Yah’s ways and to please Him in all we do – “Teach me Your way.
+A divided heart weakens our heart-resolve to learn Yah’s ways and to please Him in all we do – “Teach me Your way.
 I will walk in Your truth.”